er5995/music-rec/README.md

-# Made for this Moment - Music Agent
+# Made for Your Moments - Music Agent

 Select a mood or type how you're feeling.
 You get a playlist and something to keep you going.